 Create a Group

 First create a group for the drum tracks.
 You should do this before you record the tracks, but you can do this afterward if necessary.
 However, you need to create the group before you start editing the drum tracks.
-To create the group:
+To create the group with these steps.

 - Click inside the group slot in one of the drum track channel strips.

-- Choose an unused group from the drop down menu.
+- Choose a new group from the drop-down menu.

-- The Group Settings window will open.
+- The Group Settings panel will open in the Inspector.
 Click to enable the options for Editing, Phase-Locked Audio, and Record.
 It's also a good idea to give the the group a descriptive name.

-- Close the Group Settings, then Option-click the group slot in each of the other drum track channel strips to assign them to the group.
+- Close the Group Settings, then Option-click the group slot in each of the other drum track channel strips on the Mixer to assign them to the group.

 Record and Edit